SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-14-fda-covid-boosters-moderna.md

 <a id="fn6">6</a>: S Agnihotram, ["Moderna COVID-19 Vaccine Application for Emergency Use Authorization of a booster dose"](https://www.fda.gov/media/153088/download), FDA VRBPAC 2021-Oct-14 Materials, retrieved 2021-Oct-14. [↩](#fn6a)

 <a id="fn7">7</a>: S Alroy-Preis &amp; R Milo, ["Booster protection across ages &ndash; data from Israel"](https://www.fda.gov/media/153086/download), Israeli Ministry of Health, Weizmann Institute, Technion, Gertner Institute, and Hebrew University slides for VRBPAC 2021-Oct-14 meeting, 2021-Oct-14. [↩](#fn7a)

+<a id="fn8">8</a>: ModernaTX, ["mRNA-1273 BOOSTER DOSE SPONSOR BRIEFING DOCUMENT VACCINES AND RELATED BIOLOGICAL PRODUCTS ADVISORY COMMITTEE"](https://www.fda.gov/media/152953/download), FDA VRBPAC 2021-Oct-14 Materials, retrieved 2021-Oct-14.  __NB:__ There was also an errata document supplied, which basically adds 1 row to a table and reports the single adverse event in the trial (unrelated to vaccine). [↩](#fn8a)

+<a id="fn9">9</a>: J Miller, ["Safety and Immunogenicity of a 50 µg Booster Dose of mRNA-1273 (Moderna COVID-19 Vaccine)"](https://www.fda.gov/media/153089/download), FDA VRBPAC 2021-Oct-14 Materials, retrieved 2021-Oct-14. [↩](#fn9a)